 Once we have decided to live by faith in Christ, we aren't allowed to be selfish anymore (Galatians 2:20).
 Thanks to Jesus, we are brand new creations who no longer have to choose sin (1 Corinthians 5:17).
 Because of His sacrifice, we sacrifice our own desires and ambitions, replacing them with a desire to do as God wills for our lives.
 It sounds hard, but God has a lot of grace for us and will provide the power you need to live your life for Him.

 Yes, I know how all of this sounds very nice and sweet and perfect, but then you still have to get up in the morning and face your troubles.
 It can be hard to always love God when He allows bad things to happen sometimes.
 It can be a serious challenge to always love people when people can be so unlovable.
 On top of that, we're dealing with things like stress, hormones, school, parents, coaches, teachers, and everything else that life throws at us.

-But God promises that He will not give us more than we can handle (1 Corinthians 10:13), and He will give us the strength we need to get through life's trials.
+But God promises that He will not allow more temptations than He knows we can resist with the power of the Holy Spirit (1 Corinthians 10:13), and He will give us the strength we need to get through life's trials.
 Isaiah 40:30-31 says, "Even youths grow tired and weary, and young men stumble and fall; but those who hope in the Lord will renew their strength.
 They will soar on wings like eagles; they will run and not grow weary, they will walk and not be faint."